ionic-team/stencil/docs/adr/0010-karma-testing-constraints.md

 ## Context

-Stencil and it's tests demand to be run on all actively supported versions of Node.
+Stencil and its tests demand to be run on all actively supported versions of Node.
 As of today, Node's working versions are 12, 14, and 16.

 ## Options